sunnychase/opi5-sakura2-llm-system/README.md

 Install latest `mesa`, `libva`, and V4L2-request drivers if needed.

 ## 📊 Performance Benchmarks
+Since the NVMe PCIe on the Orange Pi 5 Plus is being utilized by the Sakura-II®️ M.2, it's best to store the LLMs in the external powered NVMe reader and boot from the Orange Pi's USB-C port, since the I/O is 850-1000 MB/s (which is crutial to load LLMs) and is configured to boot from the USB-C ([click here for the steps to image the drives and boot order](https://github.com/sunnychase/opi5plus-boot-order/tree/main)).

 | Component | Interface | Speed (R/W MB/s) |
 |-----------|-----------|------------------|